 In 2013 he undertook a nine-month secondment at the FCA, during which he advised the regulator’s Policy and Supervision divisions on a wide range of issues arising from recent amendments to and the operation of FSMA, related statutory instruments and the FCA Handbook.
-He has continued to advise the FCA following his secondment.
+Henry continues to advise the FCA on an ad hoc basis.

 Particular matters on which Henry has advised the FCA include:

 - the liabilities of mortgage lenders and third party administrators under FSMA, the Regulated Activities Order 2001, the Appointed Representatives Regulations 2001 and the FCA Handbook;